highlando/19-geometric-fluids-discretization/index.md

 layout: index
 ---

-Seminar - Geometric formulations of inviscid fluids and their discretization - OvGU - 2019
+Seminar - <br> Geometric formulations of inviscid fluids and their discretization <br> - OvGU - 2019
 -----